Secodis/TSS-WEB/C_Implementation_Requirements/12_API-Security.md

 ## 1. General

+1 APIs MUST be restricted validated using Open API Schema (see [{{site.TITLE_IMPL_INPUTVAL}}]({{site.URL_IMPL_INPUTVAL}}))
-1. External services SHOULD only be made available externally using a hardened Service/API Gateway.
+2. External APIs SHOULD only be made available externally using a hardened Service/API Gateway.
-2. Services SHOULD implement restrictive limits (max. requests per client or time interval).
+3. APIs SHOULD implement restrictive limits (max. requests per client or time interval).

 ## 2. Authentication

 1. The strength of the authentication mechanism used MUST be adequate to the protection needs.
-2. Shared secrets used for services authentication (e.g. API keys or OAuth 2.0 Client Secrets) MUST have the following characteristics:
+2. Shared secrets used for API authentication (e.g. API keys or OAuth 2.0 Client Secrets) MUST have the following characteristics:
     - Length min.
 32 characters (= 256 bit)
     - Cryptographically random (consisting of alpha-numeric and special characters)
     - Stored securely according to the requirements specified in [{{site.TITLE_IMPL_SECRETS}}]({{site.URL_IMPL_SECRETS}}))